@lnp2pBot

 Dispute details capture

-Many disputes start because one of the two parties was slow to respond to a message, there was a misunderstanding, or payment was delayed.
-These are simple cases that only require patience and help in communication.
-Other cases involve malice, for example, there may be a seller who wants to keep the fiat money and return the sats.
-For these cases, the solver can execute the /settleorder command, what this command does is that it recognizes the received payment and automatically sends the sats to the buyer.
+Other cases involve malicious intent, such as when a seller wants to keep the fiat money and get the sats returned.
+In these cases, the solver can execute the /settleorder command, which recognizes the received payment and automatically sends the sats to the buyer.

 Canceling an order